-- 1. Employee discusses their request to work remotely with their supervisor. - 2.
-Employee completes the PSU Remote Work Agreement (On PSU HR website). - 3.
-Supervisor reviews Agreement and approves or makes edits within 15 days of submission (pursuant to Article 24 Section 9). - a.
+- a.
 If approved, the Agreement is sent to Human Resources. - b.
 If edits are made, the Agreement is electronically sent back to the Employee to review again. - 4.
 Once all approvals are received, the Remote Work Agreement is routed to Human Resources for filing in the Employee's personnel file. - 5.
-The Employee and Supervisor receive a notification once the Agreement has been finalized.

-(f) Remote Work Agreement

-- 1. Employees who are approved for remote work shall abide by the University's Remote Work Guidelines and their Remote Work Agreement.
+The Employee and Supervisor receive a notification once the Agreement has been finalized. - (f) Remote Work Agreement - Employees who are approved for remote work shall abide by the University's Remote Work Guidelines and their Remote Work Agreement.
 A copy of the Agreement shall be retained in the employee's electronic personnel file with Human Resources.
 The agreement should be reviewed annually and revised as needed. - 2.
 Unless otherwise stated in the Remote Work agreement, the supervisor, the next level supervisor, or the employee may discontinue the arrangement, giving, generally no less than one-week written notice.
 The parties may negotiate a longer notice to provide for a smooth transition. - 3.
 Inability to work at your remote location.
 In the event an employee on remote work experiences an emergency at their remote work site they will need to check in with their supervisor to determine if coming to campus to work is an option.
 If that is not an option and the employee cannot work at their remote site or campus, they should confer with their supervisor to determine next steps. - 4.
 Performance & Policies.
 All work shall be performed according to the same standards as is expected at the primary worksite.
 The supervisor and employee will meet at regular intervals to review the employee's work performance.
 PSU policies, rules and practices shall apply at the remote work site.
 The supervisor will monitor and evaluate performance by relying more heavily on work results rather than direct observation.
-Failure to follow policy, rules and procedures may
+Failure to follow policy, rules and procedures may result in termination of the remote work arrangement and/or disciplinary action, up to and including termination.